No Time (Lil' Kim song)

-"No Time" is a song by American rapper Lil' Kim.
-It was released as her debut single in 1996 which served as the first single from Kim's debut album Hard Core.
-It peaked at number 18 on the Billboard Hot 100 and reached the Top 10 on the Hot R&B/Hip-Hop Songs.
-"No Time" topped the US Rap Songs for nine weeks, becoming Kim's first number 1 hit on that chart.
+"No Time" is the debut single by American rapper Lil' Kim featuring Puff Daddy.
+It was released as the lead single for her debut album Hard Core in October 1996.
+It peaked at number 18 on the Billboard Hot 100, reached the top ten on the Hot R&B/Hip-Hop Songs, and peaked the US Rap Songs for nine weeks—becoming Kim's first number one hit on the chart.
 Additionally, the song charted at number 45 on the UK Singles Chart.
-The single was certified Gold by the RIAA.
-"No Time" contains a sample of Vicki Anderson's "Message from the Soul Sisters" and Lyn Collins's "Take Me Just As I Am".
+"No Time" was certified Gold by the Recording Industry Association of America (RIAA) and contains a sample of Vicki Anderson's "Message from the Soul Sisters" and Lyn Collins's "Take Me Just As I Am."

 Music video

 The music video, which was helmed by German director Marcus Nispel and filmed in the World Trade Center, features her and Puff riding up and down escalators while rapping.
 Kim makes reference to Adina Howard's hit single "Freak Like Me" in the song's lyrics when she says: "...your girl ain't a freak like me, or Adina".
 Kim makes a reference to the video in the 2003 song "(When Kim Say) Can You Hear Me Know " off the album La Bella Mafia, saying "...im the same bitch on the escalator", and also in the 2005 single Whoa when she says: "...told you I'm the same bitch from the escalator".